 We're looking for is an honest and succinct narrative that tells us why you have chosen to apply specifically for this postgraduate course.
 We want to see some evidence that you have really thought about your selection and to get a sense that you are excited by what lies ahead.

 If you're interested in a particular field, then tell us about it.
-If you’ve read something that’s stimulated your desire to study in a particular direction, tell us that too.
+If you’ve read something that’s stimulated your desire to study in a particular direction, let us know about that too.
 It doesn’t have to be something you necessarily agree with, just something which has stimulated you to study with us.

-We look for a convincing statement where the course that you want to apply for feeds into your passions and interests and potentially how you anticipate it will benefit your future career.
+We look for a convincing statement where the course that you want to apply for feeds into your passions and interests and how you anticipate it will benefit your future career.
 If your chosen subject or field of interest has impacted in your life outside study, such as voluntary work or internships then this too, is something we want to hear about.